h-2/hannes.hauswedell.net/content/post/2024/04/fileserver.md

 In the end, I decided to not do any experiments and look for a board that natively supports a high number of NVME slots.
 For some reasons, this feature is very rare on AMD mainboards, so I switched to Intel (although actually I am a bit of an AMD fanboy).
-I probably could have gone with a board that has 5 slots, but I use hardware for a long time and wanted to be safe, so I took board that has 6 NVME slots:
+I probably could have gone with a board that has 5 slots, but I use hardware for a long time and wanted to be safe, so I took board that has 6 NVME slots (2 free slots):

 <center>